Steamcord/steamcord-docs/src/integrations/rust-plugin.md

 Once a player meets all conditions specified in the `Requirements` array, they will be added to the Oxide user group specified by the `Group` property.

+### `UpdateSteamGroups` boolean

+Whether to update Steam groups.
+If you do not have a Steam group configured, you can disable this.